kwaldenphd/python-workflows/README.md

 Q1: Work through the <a href="https://docs.spyder-ide.org/current/videos/first-steps-with-spyder.html">"First Steps with Spyder"</a>resources provided in the Spyder documentation.
 That includes two 3.5 minute videos that introduce you to the basics of the Spyder IDE and how to get started with Python in Spyder.
 Describe your experience getting  started with Spyder using  these materials/resources.

-Q2: How is Spyder different than previous IDEs?
-What do you see as strengths/advantages?
-What do you see as possible challenges?

-Q3: What type of error does this program return (syntax, runtime, semantic) and why?
+Q2: What type of error does this program return (syntax, runtime, semantic) and why?
 How would we go about modifying the program to address this error?

 ```Python
 # function definition